unitythemaker/assisky/README.md

     "modelPath": "Path to downloaded model folder", // Default: ./model }
 ```
+Returns an event for sending recognition results.
+[See example for details.](./example/index.js)

 ## Assisky.startListeningUser(userId, discordVoiceConnection)
 **userId**: A Discord user ID that joined to a voice channel.